If you’re currently amid a fitness or weight loss journey, then this article is definitely for you.

-You can also test your muscular endurance by doing something static for the duration of one or more minutes.
+You can also test your muscle endurance by doing something static for the duration of one or more minutes.

-One example of this is holding a plank in the proper position as long as you can.
+One of the few simple tests you can do is holding a plank in the proper position as long as you can.
 If this example sounds oddly specific, then google it, and you’ll find out how common it is and some alternatives that you can mimic at home or in the gym.

-The simplest way to put your flexibility to the test is a sit-and-reach exercise.
+The simplest way to do a flexibility test is the sit and reach test exercise.

-First, sit on the floor and extend your legs in front of you.
-Then, place a measuring tape or stick starting at the bottom of your feet.
+First, sit on the floor and extend your legs, feet flat in front of you.
+Then, place a measuring tape or stick starting at the bottom of your feet you can measure both your left leg and right leg if you like.
 Next up, stretch your arms down the length of your legs.
 Get a person to record the exact distance that you managed to stretch toward your feet.

-If you’re unable to stretch past your feet, then you’re probably not as flexible as you ought to be.
-As with most tests in this article, I recommend that you check a chart of average sit-and-reach distances online to get a more accurate idea of your state.
+If your middle fingers can’t stretch past your toes, then you’re probably not as flexible as you ought to be.
+It’s time you do more flexibility exercises, like stretching, which is believed to make people taller too.
+And as with most tests in this article, I recommend that you check a chart of average sit-and-reach distances online to get a more accurate idea of your state.